amundo/elf-world/blog/blog.md

 </figure>

-This thing is fun to play with, but probably not practical my purposes.
+This thing is fun to play with, but probably not practical for my purposes.
 Anyway, you can share links like:

 [../editor/biomes-sidebar.html#elev=1&moist=1.6&temp=0.8&noise=0.3&color=0.1&ocean=0.4&mount=0.6&desert=0.4&grid=50](../editor/biomes-sidebar.html#elev=1&moist=1.6&temp=0.8&noise=0.3&color=0.1&ocean=0.4&mount=0.6&desert=0.4&grid=50)